supercid/techdocs-wiki-tmp/JS-API:-For-SPAs.md

 **Note:** Passing `null` or `undefined` will prevent the cart contents from being mutated on Nosto.
 Passing an empty object `{}` will reset the cart contents.

 ### Setting the customer

+On every page, the customer information _should_ be passed if the customer is logged in.
+If the customer isn't logged in, this but can be omitted.

+The customer information is primarily used for sending personalised triggered emails and for building multi-channel experiences.

 ```js
 nostojs(api => {